castai/terraform-provider-castai/docs/resources/node_template.md

 Optional:

 - `effect` (String) Effect of a taint to be added to nodes created from this template.
-The effect must always be NoSchedule.

 <a id="nestedblock--timeouts"></a>